anuraag

 Due to the way GPU hardware is designed, you should use a power-of-two number for threads per block.
 This avoids having a partially unfilled warp, which hurts throughput.
 Even though this isn’t strictly necessary, powers of two have several other advantages:

-- Promotes coalesced memory accesss, since addresses are more likely to be aligned and regularly spaced
+• Promotes coalesced memory accesses, since addresses are more likely to be aligned and regularly spaced

 To prevent these extra threads from accessing out-of-bounds memory, we add a guard that exits the kernel if the thread number is more than 999.